revnatech/revnatech/README.md

 - 👀 I’m interested in ...
 Linux, security, and all around tech stuff.
 - 🌱 I’m currently learning ...
 I was going to school for my AS in "Linux Admin," but found I learn better on my own.
 - 💞️ I’m looking to collaborate on ...
-I what to learn as much as I can.
+I want to learn as much as I can.
 - 📫 How to reach me ...
 RevnaTech@porotonmail.com

 <!---